ezioruan/tunny/README.md

         return nil
     }).Open()

-    if errPool != nil {
+    if err != nil {
-        fmt.Fprintln(os.Stderr, "Error starting pool: ", errPool)
+        fmt.Fprintln(os.Stderr, "Error starting pool: ", err)
         return nil
     }

     defer pool.Close()

-    /* Creates a go routine for all jobs, these will be blocked until a worker is available
+    /* Creates a go routine for all jobs, these will be blocked until
-     * and has finished the request.
+	 * a worker is available and has finished the request.
      */
     for i := 0; i < numJobs; i++ {
         go func(index int) {
             // SendWork is thread safe.
-Go ahead and call it from any go routine if value, err := pool.SendWork(inputs[index]); err == nil {
+Go ahead and call it from any go routine if value, err2 := pool.SendWork(inputs[index]); err2 == nil {
                 if result, ok := value.(float64); ok {
                     outputs[index] = result
                 }